ystia/yorc/rest/http_api.md

 ### Get TOSCA Definitions <a name="registry-definitions"></a>

-Retrieves the list of the embedded TOSCA definitions and there origins.
+Retrieves the list of the embedded TOSCA definitions and their origins.
 The origin parameter cloud be `builtin` for Janus builtin definitions or for definitions coming from a plugin it is the name of the plugin binary.

 'Accept' header should be set to 'application/json'.